adam8687/R-Folder/README.md

 # R-Folder

-Welcome to my R-Folder!
+Welcome to my R Folder!
 This repository is a collection of all my projects, experiments, and adventures in R, from exploring bat behavior to diving into statistical analyses.

 ## What's Inside
 ### Files and Folders: